-Unlike Apple Mail, Mailbutler’s Undo Send feature comes with a pop up, so that the option to retrieve a message is always right there, where you can easily see it.
+Unlike Apple Mail, Undo Send comes with a pop-up, so that the option to retrieve a message is always right there, where you can easily see it.

 On top of this, if you’re someone who sends out a lot of emails at once, you’ll see every email you’ve recently sent listed right there in the pop up, and can recall as needed.

 In addition, there are all of the other excellent tools that Mailbutler provides: Email tracking (including tracking who has opened your links and seeing exactly who has opened your email), customizable email signatures and message templates, detailed insights into your contacts, and many more.